masalinas/-wms-lb4-poc-ui/README.md

-# WmsLb4PocUi
+# Description

+A simple Warehouse PoC Angular 9 Frontend using Kendo-UI Components

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9. using Kendo-UI components and swagger open generattor services

 ## Development server